Stanisław Tymiński: 2005 campaign

-On March 24, 2005, in an interview for a South American Polish organization, Tymiński announced his readiness to run in the upcoming presidential election; an announcement he had previously made in more vague terms on his own homepage.
+On March 24, 2005, in an interview for a South American Polish organization, Tymiński announced his readiness to run in the upcoming 2005 Polish presidential election; an announcement he had previously made in more vague terms on his own homepage.
 On 3 June, Tymiński returned to Poland and officially declared his candidacy on behalf of a splinter party named the "All-Polish Citizens Coalition" (Ogólnopolska Koalicja Obywatelska).
 The party, whose acronym OKO translates as "eye", was founded by Wojciech Kornowski, a businessman who set up a network of eye surgery clinics in Poland.
 Kornowski, a former chairman of the Polish Employers Association (Konfederacja Pracodawców Polskich), has been trying to enter Polish politics for more than two decades by establishing contacts with completely different political milieus ranging from the communist Polish United Workers' Party in the 1980s to Andrzej Lepper's Samoobrona party.
-In 2004, his new outfit OKO received 0.6% of the Polish vote in the European parliament election.
+In 2004, his new outfit OKO received 0.6% of the vote in the 2004 European Parliament election in Poland.
 Refusing to make palpable political statements, Tymiński and Kornowski converge in their vague "pro-business" and "anti-establishment" message.
 Tymiński's campaign attracted some media attention.

 In late July 2005 Tymiński was the first presidential candidate to successfully collect all 100,000 signatures making him an official candidate.
-During the first round of the 2005 presidential election, held on October 9, Tymiński received 23,545 votes or 0.2% of all valid votes.
+During the first round of the 2005 Polish presidential election, held on October 9, Tymiński received 23,545 votes or 0.2% of all valid votes.

 Business interests

 Tymiński was involved in developing the internet industry in Poland: in 1994, he was the first to offer Internet access "for everyone", included in Poland's first commercial bulletin board system "Maloka" (see :pl:Maloka BBS).
-However, when the national telephone company TPSA offered internet dial-up service, Maloka closed down in 1996.
+However, when the national telephone company Telekomunikacja Polska S.A.
+(TPSA) offered internet dial-up service, Maloka closed down in 1996.

-Today Tymiński operates his computer business in Canada and writes columns for various Polish-language periodicals in Canada and the United States.
-He is also a Trade Representative of Belarus in Canada.
+As of 2020s, Tymiński has been operating his computer business in Canada and writing columns for various Polish-language periodicals in Canada and the United States.
+He has also been a Trade Representative of Belarus in Canada.